The Edward Donley Computer Center

 LTU's Comprehensive e-learning and Services

 Lawrence Tech's portal, my.ltu.edu, offers an expanding variety of resources and conveniences.
-Among them is Blackboard, a comprehensive and flexible e-learning software platform that delivers the University's course management system, customized institution-wide portals, on-line communities, and an advanced architecture that provides for Web-based integration with the University's administrative systems.
+Among them is canvas, a comprehensive and flexible e-learning software platform that delivers the University's course management system, customized institution-wide portals, on-line communities, and an advanced architecture that provides for Web-based integration with the University's administrative systems.

-Blackboard offers students the 24/7 access to professors and fellow students not available in the typical classroom environment.
+canvas offers students the 24/7 access to professors and fellow students not available in the typical classroom environment.
 Professors can post their syllabi online, as well as class lectures and assignments for immediate retrieval anytime or anywhere with an Internet connection.

-Other features available through Blackboard are discussion boards for posting questions and receiving answers to and from other students and the professor in the class, Virtual Chat Room capabilities for asynchronous communication with the entire class, and the Digital Drop Box, for students to send assignments to professors online.
+Other features available through canvas are discussion boards for posting questions and receiving answers to and from other students and the professor in the class, Virtual Chat Room capabilities for asynchronous communication with the entire class, and the Digital Drop Box, for students to send assignments to professors online.

 Online Student Services